-- PDF Healthcare – According to Acrobat, This standard “Provides best practices and implementation guidelines to facilitate the capture, exchange, preservation and protection of healthcare information.
-Following these guidelines provides a more secure electronic container that can store and transmit health information including personal documents, XML data, DICOM images and data, clinical notes, lab reports, electronic forms, scanned images, photographs, digital X-rays and ECGs.”
+- PDF Healthcare –This standard, created by Adobe Acrobat, provides best practices and implementation guidelines to capture, exchange, preserve and protect healthcare information.
+This standard is compatible with personal documents, XML data, DICOM images and data, clinical notes, lab reports, electronic forms, scanned images, photographs, digital X-rays, and ECGs.

 Preserving and securing your data